Dougie Freedman: Nottingham Forest

 On 1 February 2015, Freedman was appointed as manager of Nottingham Forest, following the sacking of Stuart Pearce.
 After a positive start to his tenure, on 16 April 2015 it was confirmed that Freedman had signed a new contract to keep him at the City Ground for a further two years.
 Forest finished 14th for the 2014–15 season.
 Following only three wins in 22 games, Freedman's position at Forest came under threat, with former Forest player Nigel Clough being linked to replacing Freedman as manager.
 However, following wins against Reading, Fulham and MK Dons, plus away draws against Wolves and Blackburn in November and December 2015, Freedman's position stabilised, even more so when Clough was appointed manager of Burton Albion in December.
 In spite of having a number of key players injured and Forest being severely restricted because of a transfer embargo, Freedman went on to lead Forest to a 13-game unbeaten run.
 This ended on 30 January 2016 with a 1–0 defeat to Watford in the fourth round of the FA cup.
 However, shortly after, Forest lost form, managing only one win in six games.
 Following a 3–0 defeat to Sheffield Wednesday at the City Ground on 12 March 2016, in which eight Forest players were unable to play because of injury, Freedman was sacked the following day.

 Return to Crystal Palace

-On 21 August 2017, Freedman returned to Crystal Palace as sporting director.
+On 21 August 2017, Freedman returned to Crystal Palace as the club's sporting director.
 In the summer of 2021, Freedman played a big role in helping bring former Arsenal captain Patrick Vieira to Crystal Palace as their manager.
 He also secured the loan signing of Conor Gallagher from Chelsea as well as permanent deals for centre-back Marc Guehi and winger Michael Olise.
-All three signings turned out to be pivotal in the ensuing campaign as Crystal Palace reached the FA Cup semi-finals for just the fifth time in their history.
+In 2024, Freedman oversaw the hiring of Oliver Glasner as manager, and in 2025, Crystal Palace won the FA Cup as the first major trophy in the club's history, qualifying them for the Europa League for the first time.
+Freedman ultimately departed the club in 2025.

+Al-Diriyah Club

+In March 2025, Freedman accepted a role to become the sporting director of second-tier side Al–Diriyah in Saudi Arabia.
+In addition to his directorship role, Freedman will also take on a multi-sports purpose role which includes overseeing recruitment of Al–Diriyah.